Buzz Trebotich: Professional career

 In December 1945, Trebotich returned to the Oakland Giants.
 He continued to play for the Giants in 1946 on loan from the Lions.

 Trebotich concluded his professional football career in 1947 with the Baltimore Colts of the All-America Football Conference (AAFC).

-Family and later years
+Family and later life

 Trebotich was married to Patty Cordy in 1943 in Calistoga, California.
 They had three children: Jon Van Trebotich; Neal Ward Trebotich; and Ann Christine (Trebotich) Miles.
 After retiring from football, he worked for 27 years as a sales manager for Canada Dry.
 He moved to Napa, California, in 1989 and was inducted into the Saint Mary's Hall of Fame in 1991.